jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 [KClass](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-class/) represents a class.
 It contains information about a class name, constructors, members, and so on.

 [KType](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-type/) represents a type.
 It contains a `KClass` and a `type argument` for generics types.

-> You can find and play with all examples from this article in my [Github repository](https://github.com/jaitl/kotlin-reflection-examples).

 ## [Recipe 1](https://github.com/jaitl/kotlin-reflection-examples/blob/main/examples/src/test/kotlin/pro/jaitl/kotlin/reflection/KClassTest.kt): How to get a KClass
 ### Method 1: From a type